WICG/view-transitions/explainer.md

 # Why do we need a new API for this?

 Typically, navigations on the web involve one document switching to another.
 Browsers try to [eliminate an intermediate flash-of-white](https://developer.chrome.com/blog/paint-holding/), but the switch between views is still sudden and abrupt.
-Until Shared Element Transitions, there was nothing developers could do about that without switching to an SPA model.
+Until View Transitions, there was nothing developers could do about that without switching to an SPA model.
 This feature provides a way to create an animated transition between two documents, without creating an overlap between the lifetime of each document.

 Although switching to an SPA allows developers to create transitions using existing technologies, such as [CSS transitions](https://developer.mozilla.org/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), [CSS animations](https://developer.mozilla.org/docs/Web/CSS/CSS_Animations/Using_CSS_animations), and the [Web Animation API](https://developer.mozilla.org/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API), it's something most developers and frameworks avoid, or only do in a limited fashion, because it's harder than it sounds.